railwayapp/nixpacks/docs/pages/docs/providers/rust.md

 Nixpacks will auto-detect if you are using Cargo Workspaces.
-To set which workspace Nixpacks will build, just set the `NIXPACKS_CARGO_WORKSPACE` environment variable and Nixpacks will use it as the `--package` argument
+To set which workspace Nixpacks will build, just set the `NIXPACKS_CARGO_WORKSPACE` environment variable and Nixpacks will use it as the `--package` argument.